nips2017creativity/nips2017creativity.github.io/index.md

 `NIPS Workshop: [Title]`

 Topics may include (but are not limited to):
-- Presentation of new machine learning techniques for generating art, music, or other creative outputs using, for instance, reinforcement learning, generative adversarial networks, novelty search and evaluation, etc.
+- Presentation of new machine learning techniques for generating art, music, or other creative outputs using, for instance, reinforcement learning, generative adversarial networks, novelty search and evaluation, etc
 - Quantitative or qualitative evaluation of machine learning techniques for creative work and design
 - Tools or techniques to improve usability or usefulness of machine learning for creative practitioners
 - Descriptions, reflections, or case studies on the use of machine learning in the creation of a new art or design work